 MSc Sport Rehabilitation and Therapy

 This highly practical course will equip you with a unique set of skills within the field of sport and exercise rehabilitation and will prepare you for a rewarding career in the exciting and emerging profession of Sports Rehabilitation.
 Accredited by BASRaT (The British Association of Sport Rehabilitators and Trainers).
-Applications for September 2020 are now closed.

 Developing highly skilled evidence-based sport and exercise rehabilitation practitioners, equipped to face the challenges of a rapidly evolving profession.